CAiriau/FundAeroSuite/README.md

 # FundAeroSuite

+** The master is branch is old (2019), please select the branch named "master_EN" to have the latest branch, in English**

 ## Solutions of Fundamental Aerodynamics Exercices and Problems

 The text of the problems and exercices will be found into the book